Actually, I had two weddings with barns.

 My second wedding, the entire wedding, and reception were held in a barn in the suburbs of Chicago.

 That should be like a world record or something, having TWO weddings in or around a barn.

 I need to research that.

-When my first wedding was planned, my suburban friends were all, “so a barn?
+During my first wedding, my suburban friends were all, “so a barn?
 That’s one way to go, I guess.”

 But when they got there and saw the gorgeous property, the pond, and the little white twinkle lights, they fell in love.

-The second time around, the barn was not in the country but rather a cool little subdivision of homes with organic farms that they tended to.
-The barn was a working barn at one time from the early 1900s and it was moved from another location in our county.
+The second time around, the barn was not in the country but a cool little subdivision of homes with organic farms that they tended to.
+The barn was a working barn at one time from the early 1900s and they moved it from another location in our county.

 I have so many people who still to this day tell me how beautiful and fun both weddings were.

 Maybe because of the atmosphere, people really let loose and had a good time.